Tyler Green (journalist)

-Tyler Green is an author, historian and critic.
+Tyler Green is an American author, historian and critic.
 He produces and hosts The Modern Art Notes Podcast, a weekly digital audio program that features interviews with artists and art historians.
 Art critic Sebastian Smee called The MAN Podcast "one of the great archives of the art of our time."
 The BBC's Sophia Smith Galer named the program one of the world's top 25 culture podcasts.